-He grinned, handing her a ten pound note.
+He grinned, handing her a twenty-pound note.
 He ground the ashes into the floor with his great big boot.
 “There…all gone now.”

 Betty sighed.
 She had heard stories of how Jack lived, up in the farmhouse on the hill with only his cows, sheep and chickens for company.
 His flooring consisted of flagstones and his hens would perch on his old Welsh dresser.
 They laid eggs wherever their fancy took them.
-Word had it to never accept a cup of tea from him, after Angus Robertson once made that mistake and nearly drank tea with chicken droppings in it.
+Word had it to never accept a cup of tea from him.
+Angus Robertson once made that mistake and had almost drank a cup of tea with chicken droppings in it.
 He had lived to tell the revolting tale.

-As she handed him his change, he let his fingers trail over her hand suggestively.
+As she handed him his change, he let his fingers trail over her hand in a suggestive manner.
 She bristled and withdrew her hand as though she had been stung.
 Nervously, she watched as he put his groceries into his smelly old carpetbag.

 His gaze came to rest upon her face again.
-“You know, you’re quite pretty really.
+“You know, you’re quite pretty.
 But you should take those pins out of your hair and let it down.”

 Betty’s hand automatically went to her hair and she pushed her hair pins in deeper.
-He nodded his head dreamily.
+He nodded his head.
 “In fact, you’re my favourite girl.”
 He narrowed his eyes and came closer.
-She stepped back, in dismay.
+She stepped back, in disma

 Feeling colour flood her cheeks, she said: “Flattery will get you nowhere, Jack.”
 It wasn’t every day a man, even a brute like Jack, paid her a compliment.